 I found that working for another person is easier than working for yourself.
 There is an accountability requirement that is explicit when working for a paycheck.
 Working for sales based on your own productivity requires skills I did not possess before becoming a public speaker and author.
 Marketing myself, and my books, my brand, so to speak, requires continuous attention and knowledge of what works best this year.

-Knowing how the subconscious mind works; and, knowing how to write books, does not automatically mean that I will become a successful person.
-It requires additional knowledge of non-traditional marketing (Internet, social media, videos, etc.); and, knowing what the market really wants.
-I glean information from books, articles, video, webinars, seminars and conferences.
+Knowing how the subconscious mind works; and knowing how to write books, does not automatically mean that I will become a successful person.
+It requires additional knowledge of non-traditional marketing (Internet, social media, videos, etc.); and knowing what the market really wants.
+I glean information from books, articles, videos, webinars, seminars, and conferences.
 I am in a constant learning mode to become a better author, speaker, and entrepreneur.

-My secondary audience is the younger crowd interested in living a healthy lifestyle.
-They are in a learning mode and they take action that makes sense to them.
+My secondary speaking audience is the younger crowd interested in living a healthy lifestyle.
+They are in a learning mode, and they take action that makes sense to them.
 I present cause and effect relationships on health and wellness.

-My audience is proactive in their health choices – diet, nutrition, exercise, etc. I provide information for them to make decisions.
+My third speaking audience are those proactive in their health choices – diet, nutrition, exercise, etc. I provide information for them to make decisions.
 I provide information for them to take to their doctors and ask questions that apply to their specific level of wellness.

-I tell my audiences (written and verbal) not to take action if they are on any medical protocol whatsoever.
+I tell my audiences (written and verbal) not to act if they are on any medical protocol whatsoever.
 There are too many complications that can occur without having a professional truly knowledgeable about their specific medical history.
 Doctors know about contraindications of certain medicines, but they don’t know how certain nutrients affect pharmaceutical treatments.
-It is best to have their doctor on their side when making any lifestyle change.
+It is best to have a doctor on their side when making any lifestyle change.

-I talk about the causes of aging; and, what can we do to accelerate or decelerate the aging processes.
-I talk about the causes of cancer; and, what we can do to minimize the risk of each cause.
+I will talk about the causes of aging; and what can we do to accelerate or decelerate the aging processes.
+I will talk about the causes of cancer; and what we can do to minimize the risk of each cause.
 I occasionally speak in the subconscious mind and how to make changes in our lifestyles that become permanent.